 4. Set the Scene of Your Story with Themed Window Displays

 Custom-made window displays are a great way to set the scene for your brand's story.
-When visitors first see your storefront displays, it gives them a sneak-peak into what they can expect inside.
+When visitors first see your storefront displays, it gives them a sneak-peek into what they can expect inside.
 Create curiosity by setting the context of your brand's story and then enticing the visitor to enter the store to discover the complete story!

 Summing It Up